This assumes that you have the latest version of the minikube

 The above command might timeout if you’re downloading images over a slow connection.
 If that happens you can always run it again.

-Once the cluster is running, you can run a simple producer to send messages to a Kafka topic (the topic will be automatically created):
+With the cluster running, run a simple producer to send messages to a Kafka topic (the topic is automatically created):

-And to receive them in a different terminal you can run:
+And to receive them in a different terminal, run:

 Enjoy your Apache Kafka cluster, running on Kind!